notnews/politifact/readme.md

 ## Some Facts about Politifact

-I assessed Politifact on: 1) imbalance in scruity: Do they vet statements by Democrats or Democratic leaning organizations more than statements Republicans or Republican leaning organizations, and 2) batting average by party (roughly n_correct/n_checked) but really mean politifact rating.
+I assessed Politifact on:

+1. **Imbalance in scruity**: Do they vet statements by Democrats or Democratic leaning organizations more than statements Republicans or Republican leaning organizations?

+2. **Batting average by party**: Roughly n_correct/n_checked, but instantiated here as mean Politifact rating.

 To answer the question, I scraped the data from [politifact](http://politifact.com) and independently coded and appended data on party of the person or organization covered.
 Feel free to download the [script](politifact.R) for scraping and analyzing the data, [scraped data](politifacts.csv) and [data linking people and organizations to party](pol_names.csv).